MayishaFarzana/Comparing-Structural-Coverage-Tools/README.md

 # Comparing-Structural-Coverage-Tools

 Introduction:
-This project aims to analyse each subject program with different structural coverage tools and compare them differently.
-To run the project, I selected Java to construct the project because it works across multiple platforms and has adequate test coverage tools.
-I executed each subject program with the test suite and measured the structural coverage.
-After gathering all the data using the tools, I obtained the various coverage reports for each subject programme and compared and explained their quantitative and qualitative differences.
-Moreover, I explained why the coverage reports differ for each subject program when changing coverage tools and the understanding of each coverage.
+• Analyzed each subject program with different structural coverage tools and compared them differently
+• Executed each subject program with the test suite and measured the structural coverage
+• Gathered all the data using the tools, obtained the various coverage reports for each subject programme and compared and explained their quantitative and qualitative differences.
+• Explained why the coverage reports differ for each subject program when changing coverage tools and the understanding of each coverage.
 Programming Language: Java

 Coverage Tools: